alicevillar/ltsm_petrobras/README.md

 ## 4. Dataset
 For this project I used the [Yahoo Finance]( https://finance.yahoo.com/quote/PBR?p=PBR&.tsrc=fin-srch) for the historical daily prices of Petrobras stocks.
-- Training dataset: historical daily prices of Petrobras stocks from 2013 to 2018
+- [Training dataset](https://github.com/alicevillar/ltsm_petrobras/blob/main/dataset_2012_2018.csv): historical daily prices of Petrobras stocks from 2012 to 2018
 - Test dataset: historical daily prices of Petrobras stocks of 2019

 ## 5. Approach